 SPIN [12] is a model checker used extensively for formal verification of systems.
 SPIN is used to trace logical design errors and to check the consistency of specifications.
 Like most model checkers, SPIN also verifies a system for all exhaustive paths.
 Its basic building blocks include asynchronous processes, message channels, synchronizing statements, and structured data.
 We use these basic blocks to write synchronous models.
 The communication is done through shared global variables.
-Since the processes run asynchronously in SPIN, we synchronize the execution of all processes in order to make our model behave synchronously.
-We illustrate and explain in detail the model of the clock controller at a later stage in the paper.
+Since the processes run asynchronously in SPIN, we synchronize the execution of all processes with a clock controller in order to make our model behave synchronously.
+We illustrate and explain in detail the model of the clock controller in section V-A.